sushiroll4093/clone/Quick-Start.md

 ## Dependency Installation

-Canvas requires Ruby 2.4 or greater.
-A minimum version of 2.4.4 is recommended.
+Canvas requires Ruby 2.6 or greater.
 Ruby 2.7+ is not supported.

 ### External Dependencies

 ### Debian/Ubuntu

 We now need to install the Ruby libraries and packages that Canvas needs.
 On Debian/Ubuntu, there are a few packages you're going to need to install.
+Depending on the currently-required version of Ruby and whether it is available from your version of Debian/Ubuntu, additional steps may be required to install Ruby (such as using a Ruby environment manager like `rbenv`).

-On Ubuntu 16.04 you need a PPA to get Ruby 2.4
+On Ubuntu 16.04 you need a PPA to get Ruby 2.6

 ```
 $ sudo apt-get install software-properties-common
 $ sudo add-apt-repository ppa:brightbox/ruby-ng
 $ sudo apt-get update
-$ sudo apt-get install ruby2.4 ruby2.4-dev zlib1g-dev libxml2-dev \
+$ sudo apt-get install ruby2.6 ruby2.6-dev zlib1g-dev libxml2-dev \
                        libsqlite3-dev postgresql-9.5 libpq-dev \
                        libxmlsec1-dev curl build-essential
 ```